 There are some Excel add-ins for creating a table of contents.
 We – of course – recommend our own add-in.
 It doesn’t only insert a table of contents but you can easily customize it:

 Your last settings will be saved so that it’s very fast to update or create a table of contents.
-There is a 31-day free trial version with no sign-up available.
-You can just give it a try.
+There is a free trial version with no sign-up available.
+Click here to start the download.

 This function is included in our Excel Add-In 'Professor Excel Tools'